MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 - Dynamics 365 Customer Service
 - Dynamics 365 Customer Insights
 - Dynamics 365 Omnichannel
-- Dynamics 365 Commerce (finance and operations)
+- Dynamics 365 Commerce (Finance and Operations)
 - Dynamics 365 Field Service
 - Dynamics 365 Retail
-- Dynamics 365 Finance (finance and operations)
+- Dynamics 365 Finance (Finance and Operations)
-- Dynamics 365 Intelligent Order Management (finance and operations)
+- Dynamics 365 Intelligent Order Management (Finance and Operations)
-- Dynamics 365 Project Operations (finance and operations)
+- Dynamics 365 Project Operations (Finance and Operations)
-- Dynamics 365 Supply Chain Management (finance and operations)
+- Dynamics 365 Supply Chain Management (Finance and Operations)
-- Dynamics 365 Fraud Protection (finance and operations)
+- Dynamics 365 Fraud Protection (Finance and Operations)

-Environments with finance and operations apps where Power Platform integration is enabled can also be encrypted.
-Finance and operations environments without Power Platform integration will continue to use the default Microsoft managed key to encrypt data.
+Environments with Finance and Operations apps where Power Platform integration is enabled can also be encrypted.
+Finance and Operations environments without Power Platform integration will continue to use the default Microsoft managed key to encrypt data.
 More information: [Enable the Microsoft Power Platform integration](/dynamics365/fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration)

 :::image type="content" source="media/cmk-power-platform-diagram.png" alt-text="Customer-managed encryption key in the Power Platform":::

 ## Introduction to customer-managed key

 With customer-managed key, administrators can provide their own encryption key from their own Azure Key Vault to the Power Platform storage services to encrypt their customer data.
 Microsoft doesn't have direct access to your Azure Key Vault.
-For Power Platform services to access the encryption key from your key vault, the admin creates a Power Platform enterprise policy which references the encryption key and grants this enterprise policy access to read the key from your key vault.
+For Power Platform services to access the encryption key from your Azure Key Vault, the administrator creates a Power Platform enterprise policy which references the encryption key and grants this enterprise policy access to read the key from your Azure Key Vault.

-The Power Platform service admin can then add Dataverse environment(s) to the enterprise policy to start encrypting all the customer data in the environment with your encryption key.
-Admin can change the environment's encryption key by creating another enterprise policy and add the environment (after removing it) to the new enterprise policy.
-In an event that the environment no longer needed to be encrypted using your customer-managed key, the admin can remove the Dataverse environment from the enterprise policy to revert the data encryption back to Microsoft-managed key.
+The Power Platform service administrator can then add Dataverse environment(s) to the enterprise policy to start encrypting all the customer data in the environment with your encryption key.
+Administrator can change the environment's encryption key by creating another enterprise policy and add the environment (after removing it) to the new enterprise policy.
+In an event that the environment no longer needed to be encrypted using your customer-managed key, the administrator can remove the Dataverse environment from the enterprise policy to revert the data encryption back to Microsoft-managed key.

-The admin can lock the customer-managed key environments by revoking key access from the enterprise policy and unlock the environments by restoring the key access.
+The administrator can lock the customer-managed key environments by revoking key access from the enterprise policy and unlock the environments by restoring the key access.

 > [!Warning]
-> - When environments are locked, they can't be accessed by anyone include Microsoft support.
+> - When environments are locked, they can't be accessed by anyone, including Microsoft support.
 Environments are disabled and there can be potential data loss.

 ## Understand the potential risk when you manage your keys